jtimberlake/admin-root-template/README.md

 ---
 1. [Create a new github repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) from this repository template.
 2. Once the repository is created, clone it to your local development enviroment.
-3. Run `npx @guildeducationinc/guild-admin-bootstrapper init:root-app` and follw the instructions
+3. Run `npx -p @guildeducationinc/guild-admin-bootstrapper create-guild-admin root-app` and follw the instructions
 4. Run `yarn install`
 5. Set up a `aws-jumpcloud` profile that is pointed to the AWS dev enviroment if you don't already have one.
 (See [aws-jumpcloud](https://github.com/GuildEducationInc/aws-jumpcloud) for details on this step)
 6. Go to the generated `Makefile` and look for the `AWS_DEV_PROFILE` variable.